 Public Provident Fund (PPF)

 By investing in PPF, you can get assured returns along with several tax benefits.
 The rate is fixed by the Government every year on a case-to-case basis but it is somewhere in the region of 8 to 9% per annum.
 It is compounded annually and is payable on the minimum amount in your account between the 5th and last day of every month.
 The time frame for PPF is 15 years and can be extended by blocks of 5 years after it.
 Part borrowing is allowed from PPF from the 3rd to 6th year and part withdrawal is allowed once every year after the seventh year.
 The interest earnings on PPF are tax-free and this safe investment option is also eligible for deduction under section 80C.
+You can use a PPF calculator to estimate how much your PPF investment will grow over time given a specified rate of return and investment amount.

 National Savings Certificate (NSC)